You do not need to build a prototype to get a patent. However, a prototype is beneficial for various reasons:

 When is building a prototype not necessary?

-Despite the many advantages of building a prototype before filing a patent application, there are some cases in which we would suggest applying first and developing the prototype later.
+Despite the many advantages of building a prototype, there are some cases in which we would suggest applying for a patent first and developing the prototype later.

-The first scenario where you do not need a prototype is when you do not intend to manufacture the product.
+You don’t need a prototype when you do not intend to manufacture the product.
 Also, if the product has a relatively simple design.
-In a scenario, building one will just cost you time and money with nothing to show for it.
+In these situations, building one will just cost you time and money with nothing to show for it.

 When do you need a build a prototype to get the patent?